 Related projects

-FutureWater is carrying out an assignment to improve the WEAP-Permits Tool, which supports ARA-Sul in evaluating water use licenses in the Pequenos Libombos area.
+FutureWater is carrying out an assignment to improve the WEAP-Permits Tool: WE-HARP, which supports ARA-Sul in evaluating water use licenses in the Pequenos Libombos area.
 This project builds on earlier efforts, refining the tool based on feedback from ARA-Sul’s technical professionals.
-By embedding the tool within ARA-Sul’s operations, FutureWater aims to...
+By embedding the tool within ARA-Sul’s operations, FutureWater aims...

 • Monapo Catchment Water Allocation Model in Support of ARA-Norte in Mozambique